DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 In [our last
 post](https://datasharpacademy.com/tour-de-france-meets-data-science-a-beginners-case-study/),
-we practiced loading real-world data, asking simple questions, and dealing with the inevitable quirks of messy datasets.
+we practised loading real-world data, asking simple questions, and dealing with the inevitable quirks of messy datasets.

-Today, we’re gaining more confidence and taking things further.
+Today, we’re gaining more confidence and moving forward.

 We will use the same **Tour de France dataset** to tackle *more complex, layered questions*.
 These will require you to think critically, combine